nus-cs2103-AY2122S1/tp/docs/team/ailing35.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to add last visits for elderly.
-    * What it does: allows the user add the elderly's last visit with the add command.
+    * What it does: Allows the user add the elderly's last visit with the add command.
     * Justification: This feature is core to the functionality of SeniorLove, enabling the user to track the last time they visited any elderly.
     * Highlights: This enhancement affects existing commands and commands to be added in future.
 The implementation was challenging as it required changes to existing commands.

-* **New Feature**:
+* **New Feature**: Added the ability to display summary statistics.
-    * Added a summary command that displays the statistics of overdue visits, recent last visits and upcoming visits.
+    * What it does: Displays the statistics of overdue visits, recent last visits and upcoming visits.
     * Justification: This feature gives a brief overview of their recent and incoming work, and helps users to keep track of their visitation KPIs.
     * Highlights: This enhancement required the incorporation of new GUI and careful handling of its integration with the command logic.